 What's the best way to stay in touch for new courses?

-Send an email to hello at needmeditation dot com and I'll put you on our low-volume mailing list.
+Either check the website September, October, January, or March for new seasonal courses.
+Or send an email to hello at needmeditation dot com and we'll add you on our low-volume mailing list.

 Can I really bring my dog?